bh1428/crippy/README.md

 # Crippy

-Crippy is a tool to encrypt / decrypt blobs of data (either plain text or (binary) files) from and to BASE64 encoded blocks.
+Crippy is a (Windows) tool to encrypt / decrypt blobs of data (either plain text or (binary) files) from and to BASE64 encoded blocks.

 ## Requirements